Ekster tossed some random-looking objects in a leather weekend bag and changed into a dark blue tracksuit.

 “...
 I haven’t.”

 Silence again.
-The stiff small talk made Åke’s brain throw a tantrum.
+The stiff small talk made Åke’s brain throw a little tantrum.
 He bit the inside of his cheek.
 There were so many questions he wanted answers to.
-Usually he’d slowly warm his victim up before getting to the meat of a conversation, but trying to unthaw Ekster made him feel like a tool.
+Usually he’d go about it smooth and suave before getting to the meat of a conversation, but trying to thaw Ekster felt like a fool’s errand.
 Perhaps he just didn’t like to talk about cycling.

 Ekster’s face didn’t move an inch.
 “It was remarkably difficult to find anything on you at all,” he replied in a detached tone.